ktweeden/budgeting_app/README.md

 ## Screenshots
 ### Main page
 The main page displays an overview of spending towards budgets for the current month.
-For the live demo, the transaction seed date is relative to the current date and is refreshed each day using a cron action.
+For the live demo, the transaction seed date is relative to the current date and is refreshed each day using a cron job.
 ![Main page](https://dl.dropboxusercontent.com/s/eclt9yvrub3hvs9/Screen%20Shot%202018-03-01%20at%2011.47.48.png?dl=0)

 ### Adding a transaction